TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Changed all data structure members from integer to float which fell under timer based calculations
+ * Changed character weapon fire from counter to timer based logic
+ * Changed flak movement and detonation from counter to timer based logic
+ * Changed speed of gun animations to use timer based logic
+ * Changed decal animation from counter to timer based logic
+ * HUD Fader code now using timer based logic
+ * Gun/Smoke/Flash/Brass counters now using timer based logic
+ * Hover and Spin behaviour of collectable entities now using timer based logic
+ * New improved physics system (timer based) allows sync rate zero without increasing physics speeds
+ * Permanently sey SYNC RATE to ZERO for machine independent speeds (vsync ensures smooth 60-100fps)
+ * Added code to allow Logitech Dual Action Controller to work by specifying XBOX=3 and XBOX=4 (inverted)
+ * Modified the DarkAI player position command to include players Y coordinate (new version of DarkAI)
  * Added AIACTION condition (0 - if idle 1 - if attacking 2 - if in cover 3 - if retreating)
  * Added AIFOLLOWPLR if set to 1 this will allow AI ally entities to follow the player if set to 0 the AI ally will stop following
  * Added AIMOVERANDOM to allow AI entities to move about randomly (must be looped or entity will stop moving after a while)